sam-taylor/CompCount/README.md

 to match the PC image with its respective RFP image.
 RFP signal not contained in the area defined by the corresponding PC mask is ignored.

-The script operates on input folders containing PC and the corresponding RFP images respectively.
-The script relies on consistent naming of the files in order to match the PC image with its respective RFP image.
-RFP signal not contained in the area defined by the corresponding PC mask is ignored.

 Phase contrast and fluoro channel TIFF images must have the following naming
  convention: "XXXX_A1_1_2019y12m27d_13h00m.tif"
 	where: